Roeywer/openshift-troubleshooting-workshop/Lab2-Securing-Service-Traffic/README.md

    - tls.key: should be mounted at /app/privkey.pem

-2. Modify the curl client to use the ca certficate to turst the https server Use curl command and manully point the certificate and test https communication
+2. Modify the curl client to use the ca certficate to turst the https server Use curl command and manully point the certificate and test https communication.